Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the parameters in a linear Gaussian SSM

 The log-likelihood and log-priors are used to avoid loss of numerical precision.
 The prior implies that $\alpha(\theta', \theta^{(k-1)}) =0$ when $|\phi|>1$.
 Therefore, the particle filter is not run in this case to save computations and the acceptance probability is set to zero to ensure that $\theta'$ is rejected.
-The computation of the acceptance probability is implemented by:
+The computation of the acceptance probability is implemented by: \begin{Code} <computeAcceptProbability> = if (abs(phiProposed[k]) < 1.0) { theta <- c(phiProposed[k], sigmav, sigmae) outputPF <- particleFilter(y, theta, noParticles, initialState) logLikelihoodProposed[k] <- outputPF$logLikelihood }